Sale of the Century (British game show): Other background information

-The series was one of the most consistently high-rating entertainment shows of the 1970s, gaining peak viewing figures of 20 million.
+Nationally popularizing its catchphrase "And now, from Norwich, it's the quiz of the week", Sale of the Century was one of the most consistently high-rating entertainment shows of the 1970s, gaining peak viewing figures of 20 million.
 This original version of the show was restricted in the prize amount through then-national agreements, meaning that the featured cars had to be below set limits which increased from the original limit of £1,000 to £2,000 in 1977 and £3,500 in 1981.
 The producers hence preferred to engage with foreign manufacturers to provide better value prizes, often including top-of-the-range Ladas.
 Other prizes could average no more than £1,000 during the 1970s or £1,750 during the 1980s.

 On 22 December 1978, an all-out strike at the BBC meant that 21.2 million viewers watched the programme, the highest ever rating for a game show produced by ITV.

 By the time the original version ended, it had awarded 500 contestants over £500,000 in prizes.

 Celebrity specials aired occasionally from 2 January 1981, with prizes won going to charities.

 The show is often famed as having been the place that record producer Simon Cowell made his television debut.
-The video (of his appearance on the 1989 version) is available on YouTube and extracts of it were shown during the National Television Awards in Cowell's VT before receiving the Special Recognition Award from Andrew Lloyd Webber.
+The video (of his appearance on the 1990 version) is available on YouTube and extracts of it were shown during the National Television Awards in Cowell's VT before receiving the Special Recognition Award from Andrew Lloyd Webber.
 Cowell appeared on 2 episodes (winning his first game) and won only £20 worth of cooking utensils.

 The theme tune, "Joyful Pete", honored the original producer of the show, Peter Joy and was written by Peter Fenn, who also provided the live Hammond organ musical cues in each episode.

 The theme music for the Sky One revival would later be used as the theme music for the German adaptation Hopp Oder Topp.